imDema/DeMartiniDuico-sw2/ITD/README.md

 ## Testing

 Testing has been done following the Design Documents guidelines.
 Unit tests are written alongside the code for the model using a bottom up approach.
-Integration tests are written in the `tests` directory of the backend and test the API via simulated requests
+Integration tests are written in the `ITD/backend/tests` directory and test the API via simulated requests.
+The source code is self-explanatory, there is no need to explain them here but in a very concise way:

+- `account_api_test.rs`verifies  the main steps of account creation

+- `get_ticket_test.rs` simulates the process of obtaining tickets

+- `full_enter_exit_test.rs` generates more complex multi-Customer situations, to check the constraints of the queue

+GitLab CI is used as a Continuous Integration platform.
+This way, every commit triggers the execution of the workflow in `.github/rust-ci.yml`that broken commits made on feature branches were never merged into the main branch.

 ## Installation instructions